CompEpigen/KBH_thesis_work/PYTHON_R/README.md

-# DKFZ Cluster Submission Scripts
+# Python and R scripts

-Submission scripts for use with the DKFZ's cluster.
+Python and R code (some used, some not) from the project

 For help email: k.henry@dkfz-heidelberg.de or brookshenry3@gmail.com